Enitsaj13/Hat/README.md

 1. In _.env_ or _.env.qas_ file, change the url to the correct value. note that the `/api` should always be the suffix
 2. Run `npm run prebuild:clean` to ensure that the expo configurations are reflected to the app
+3. Install the latest EAS CLI by running `npm install -g eas-cli`.
+4. Log in to your Expo Account run this command `eas-login`.
+5. Using your browser, open the `https://expo.dev`
+6. Click "Project" at the sidebar then click the "+ Create a Project" button.
+7. Enter 'Hat' as the display name, then click Create.
+8. After the project is created, run the command that appears on the screen in the terminal: `eas init --id "uuid-you-see-from-instructions"`.

 ### Android build